 The North Carolina Administrative Office of the Courts provides helpful tools so that victims and defendants can easily find their upcoming court dates (see the button links below).
 District Court dockets typically run one day at a time.
 Sessions of Superior Court last an entire week, sometimes longer.
 If you are a defendant, please contact your attorney about when you should appear in Superior Court.
 If you are unsure, be in court on the first day of the session so you are not considered absent.
 If you are a victim in a case in Superior Court, you may contact the DA’s office to see if your presence is required, and if so, when you should appear.

 Court cases are organized by Defendant’s name.
-This is because in criminal cases, the two parties in the case are the State of North Carolina, and the defendant (e.g. State v.
+This is because the two parties in the case are the State of North Carolina, and the defendant (e.g. State v.
 Smith).

 Check with the Clerk of Court